 Dean is working on fabricating an 8ft. wooden mast to hold the radar dome, mast head light, radio antenna and perhaps deck lights.

-A wind generator is helpful on days when there is not sufficient sun, and at night if there is sufficient wind, but is probably not in the budget
+helpful on days when there is not sufficient sun, and at night if there

 Our chart plotter uses C-Map charts.
 Dean has also been talking with Jeppesen www.jeppesen.com for a C-MAP for Lakes and Rivers.
 That combined with our East Coast and Gulf C-MAP will cover our full trip.